,

 Remote Patient Monitoring

 One of the most critical features IoT devices can provide is remote communication and data tracking.
-With the right gadgets, hospital staff can check in on patients sick with COVID-19 from afar — without potentially exposing doctors or nurses to the virus.
+With proper gadgets, hospital staff can check in on patients with COVID-19 from afar — without potentially exposing others to the virus.

 For example, in the Circolo hospital in northern Italy, one of the European nations hit hardest by the coronavirus, hospital staff started using internet-connected robots, each equipped with a camera, screen, microphone and medical monitoring equipment.
 These bots took patient vitals, such as blood pressure and oxygen saturation, and allowed communication with doctors or relatives.